 - Who as a result are in danger of substantial harm; and

-- Who have no person already legally authorized to assume responsibility for them.
+- Who have no person already legally authorized to assume responsibility.

-Under some circumstances, it may be necessary for a court to appoint an emergency guardian, who can act on your behalf during a crisis (such as immediately following a car accident) until you regain your ability to make your own decisions.
+Under some circumstances, it may be necessary for a court to appoint an emergency guardian, who can act on behalf of another during a crisis (such as immediately following an injury) until they regain the ability to make their own decisions.

-There are many types of guardianship actions.
-Reno guardianships lawyer, Gloria Petroni, can help you seek guardianship of a minor, a disabled adult child, an elderly person or a mentally ill person.
-Petroni has over 30 years of experience helping people in Nevada obtain all types of guardianships and conservatorships to care for loved ones who are not competent to care for themselves.
+In the State of Nevada there are many types of guardianship actions.
+Reno guardianships lawyer, Gloria Petroni, can help seek guardianship of a minor, a disabled adult child, an elderly person or a mentally ill person.
+Petroni has more than 30 years of experience helping people in Nevada work through all types of guardianships and conservatorships to care for loved ones who are not competent to care for themselves.

-A guardianship in Nevada, which is sometimes called a conservatorship, grants authority over money and assets.
-If someone is unable to manage his or her financial affairs and has not executed a power of attorney for finances, state law allows for the appointment of a Nevada guardian.
-The guardian is appointed by the court.
-If a loved one has become unable to make decisions regarding finances because of physical or mental illness, Attorney Gloria Petroni will help you draft the appropriate documents to ensure their financial interests are protected.
+A guardianship in Nevada, sometimes referred to as a conservatorship, grants authority over money and assets to another.
+If someone is unable to manage his or her financial affairs and has not executed a power of attorney for finances prior to being legally unable to do so, state law allows for the appointment of a guardian.
+A guardian is appointed by the court.
+If a loved one has become unable to make decisions regarding finances because of physical or mental illness or other factor, Attorney Gloria Petroni will help you draft the appropriate documents to ensure their financial interests are protected.
 Guardianship are also used to manage personal injury awards and inheritances received by children under the age of 18.

-A good guardian will take into account the wishes and desires of the ward when making decisions about residence, medical treatments, and end-of-life decisions.
-The courts will remove only those rights that the proposed ward is incapable of handling.
-When the courts appoint a guardian, the following rights of the ward may be removed.
+An effective guardian will take into account the wishes and desires of the person they are appointed to protect when making decisions about residence, medical treatments, and end-of-life decisions.
+The courts will remove only those rights that the proposed ward is incapable of handling and will leave others in place.
+When the courts appoint a guardian, the following rights of the ward can be removed either temporarily or permanently.
 These rights may include the right to: